Safetorun/PromptDefender/README.md

 [Documentation](https://promptshield.readme.io/)

+## Try out the hosted Hosted version

+To use "Keep", go to: [PromptDefender Keep](https://defender.safetorun.com)

+To use the APIs - check out our [Developer Portal](https://promptshield.readme.io)

 A prompt defence is a multi-layer defence that can be used to protect your applications against prompt injection attacks.
 You can use this with any LLM APIs (whether Bard, LlaMa, ChatGPT - or any other LLM) These types of attack are complex, and are difficult to solve with a single layer of defence - as such, a prompt shield is made up of multiple 'rings' of defence.

 **Ring 1 - Moat**